 The Plan Administrator is responsible for the control and administration of the Plan.
 The Plan Administrator is the Benefit Plans Administration Committee (BPAC).
 For the purposes of investment and protection of Plan assets, the named fiduciary of the Plan is the Benefit Plans Investment Committee.
-The Plan is funded through a trust fund that holds group annuity contracts issued by Principal Life.
+The Plan is funded through a trust fund that holds group annuity contracts issued by Principal Life and collective investment trusts (CITs) issued by Principal Global Investors Trust Company (PGITC), an indirect wholly owned affiliate of PFG.
 The PFG Employee Stock Ownership Plan (ESOP), which consists of common stock of PFG, is held in a separate trust.
-The Trustees of the Trust that hold the group annuity contracts are employees of Principal Life.
-Bankers Life is the Trustee of the Trust that holds PFG common stock in the ESOP.
-Delaware Charter Guarantee & Trust Company (DCG), doing business as Principal Trust Company, an affiliate of PFG, is the Directed Trustee of the self-directed brokerage account (SDBA).
+The Trustees of the Trust that hold the group annuity contracts and CITs are employees of Principal Life.
+Bankers Trust is the Trustee of the Trust that holds PFG common stock in the ESOP.
+Delaware Charter Guarantee & Trust Company, doing business as Principal Trust Company, an affiliate of PFG, is the Directed Trustee of the self-directed brokerage account (SDBA).
 Principal Life is the recordkeeper of the Plan.